Exercise tests Barksdale’s readiness

 |0

-This work, Exercise tests Barksdale’s readiness, by A1C Baylee Yassu, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Exercise tests Barksdale’s readiness, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT